endeavouros-team/eos-bash-shared/README.md

 eos-pkginfo | (Unavailable) Show usage and/or developer information about an EndeavourOS/Arch/AUR package.<br>Package can be identified by its name, included program, or file path.<br>Usage: `eos-pkginfo {<package-name> \| <program-name> \| <file path>`}
-eos-pkginfo.completion | (Unavailable) Bash completion for eos-pkginfo.<br>Note: does not support completion for AUR packages because of performance. eos-reboot-required.hook | Runs `eos-reboot-required2` after any of the listed essential system packages have been updated. eos-reboot-required2 | Filters packages that may need a notificication about a recommended reboot and signals eos-reboot-required3 by using the systemd service. eos-reboot-required3 | Waits for all pacman-like processes to finish, then notifies about needed reboot when called by eos-reboot-required.service. eos-reboot-required.service | Calls eos-reboot-required3 when a reboot is recommended. eos-reboot-required.timer | Calls eos-reboot-required.service periodically. eos-script-lib-yad | Common bash code for various EOS apps.
+eos-pkginfo.completion | (Unavailable) Bash completion for eos-pkginfo.<br>Note: does not support completion for AUR packages because of performance. eos-reboot-required.hook | Runs `eos-reboot-required2` after any of the listed essential system packages have been updated. eos-reboot-required2 | Filters packages that may need a notificication about a recommended reboot and signals eos-reboot-required3 with the help of the systemd service. eos-reboot-required3 | When called by eos-reboot-required.service, waits for all pacman-like processes to finish, then notifies about needed reboot. eos-reboot-required.service | Calls eos-reboot-required3 when a reboot is recommended. eos-reboot-required.timer | Calls eos-reboot-required.service periodically. eos-script-lib-yad | Common bash code for various EOS apps.